sparkflows/sparkflows-docs/docs/installation/connection/storage-connection/PostgreSQL.rst

 #.
 Enter your credentials.
 #.
 Click **Sign in**.
 You will reach Fire Dashboard.

-Step 3 : Open Connections Page and Add Connection
+Step 3 : Add Connection
 --------------
 To open Connections Page and add connection :